cognitive-engineering-lab/aquascope/CONTRIBUTING.md

 ## Quick Start

 For an overview of Aquascope's structure, please refer yourself to the [ARCHITECTURE.md](/ARCHITECTURE.md).
-To manage style we use the committed rustfmt file and the [`pre-commit`](https://pre-commit.com/) utility.
-Please follow the installation instructions there and then run `pre-commit install` to locally install the git hook scripts.

 ### Testing